-EVM tampering row: Pranab Mukherjee says onus is on EC to ensure institutional integrity
+EVM ‘tampering’ row: Pranab Mukherjee says onus is on EC to ensure institutional integrity

 Former President Pranab Mukherjee on Tuesday expressed concerns over alleged tampering of Electronic Voting Machines and said that the prime responsibility of the Election Commission of India should be to put all speculation around the voting machines to an end.

 Opposition leaders have alleged that two trucks carrying EVMs were caught in Chandauli Lok Sabha constituency while that candidates were prevented from guarding the EVM strong rooms in Ghazipur district of Uttar Pradesh.
-The Ghazipur district administration had said earlier in the day that apprehension regarding EVMs were baseless.
+The Ghazipur district administration said earlier in the day that apprehension regarding EVMs were baseless.

 “The safety and security of EVMs which are in the custody of ECI is the responsibility of the Commission,” Mukherjee said in a statement.
 The Congress leader also said that “people’s mandate is sacrosanct” and it has to be “above any iota of reasonable doubt”.
 “There can be no room for speculations that challenge the very basis of our democracy,” he said.